fivetran/Django-Code-Sample/README.md

-# vandelay_lift
+# Vandelay Lift
-Uplift on the current vandelay demo page
+Uplift on the current vandelay demo page.
+Where do I [recognize this name from](https://seinfeld.fandom.com/wiki/Vandelay_Industries)?

 ## Templates